AngleProtocol/angle-docs/transmuter/implementation/collateralsManagement.md

 Depending on the assets, different types of whitelists may apply and the management of whitelists is delegated to the protocol governance or to external trusted systems.

-### For EURA
+### For EURA and USDA

-EURA supports in its backing [Backed](https://backed.fi) securities like [bC3M](https://etherscan.io/address/0x2F123cF3F37CE3328CC9B5b8415f9EC5109b45e7), a tokenized Euro security.
-Burning for Backed securities and redeeming Backed securities in the backing is only available to whitelisted users.
+EURA and USDA support in their backing [Backed](https://backed.fi) securities like [bC3M](https://etherscan.io/address/0x2F123cF3F37CE3328CC9B5b8415f9EC5109b45e7), a tokenized Euro security, or [bIB01](https://etherscan.io/token/0xCA30c93B02514f86d5C86a6e375E3A330B435Fb5), a tokenized representation of an ETF investing in US T-bills by Blackrock.
+Burning Angle stablecoins for Backed securities and redeeming Backed securities in the backing is only available to whitelisted users.

-While Angle Governance maintains its own whitelist, Transmuter is also connected to [Keyring Network](https://www.keyring.network) compliance solution for the whitelist.
+While Angle Governance maintains its own whitelist, each Transmuter implementation is also connected to [Keyring Network](https://www.keyring.network) compliance solution for the whitelist.
 For any address that comes to the protocol, Keyring dynamic whitelist checks that:

 - The address has already been KYC-ed by Backed,
 - Or that the address has been whitelisted on their platform according to the Backed Admission Policy.
-Currently, the whitelist is only open to users that meet [US Regulation S criteria](https://www.ecfr.gov/current/title-17/chapter-II/part-230#subject-group-ECFR69201f82e35ad1c).
+Currently, the whitelist is only open to users that have valid KYC/KYB and are accredited investors.

-For more details, on how to get setup and verified on Keyring you can check [this guide](https://keyring.notion.site/Keyring-Network-User-Guide-e297b3133d50482896a8f8b83839aacd).
+For more details on how to get setup and verified on Keyring you can check [this guide](https://docs.keyring.network/docs/end-users/how-to-onboard).

 {% hint style="info" %}
-The detailed state of whether whitelisted collateral assets are supported for EURA can be found in [Angle Analytics](https://analytics.angle.money).
+The detailed state of whether whitelisted collateral assets are supported for Angle stablecoins can be found in [Angle Analytics](https://analytics.angle.money).
 {% endhint %}

 ## 🌾 Collateral Management